zijianwang90/greed_bot/README.md

 ## Configuration 🔧

+This project uses a two-file configuration system:

+### Personal Settings (`config_local.py`)
-Edit `config.py` with your settings:
+Edit this file with your personal/secret configurations that don't change often:

 ```python
 # Telegram Bot Token (required)